polyglotdev/test-with-go/README.md

 ## Testing is a skill, skills evolve
 > I get paid for code that works, not for tests, so my philosophy is to test as little as possible to reach a given level of confidence (I suspect this level of confidence is high compared to industry standards, but that could just be hubris).
 If I don't typically make a kind of mistake(like setting the wrong variables in a constructor), I don't test for it. - Kent Beck

+**You are allowed to change your mind**!
+Keep an open mind, and realize that this is a journey, and not a destination.
+You will tests that are brittle, you will write tests that are 💩, but keep on chugging and improving.
+This is the way.